Presbyterian Church in Colombia (Reformed Synod)

 This denomination is a Reformed denomination that has 4 Presbyteries and 1 Synod in Colombia.
 In 2004 it had 5,672 members and 15 congregations and 65 house fellowships served by 45 pastors.
-There's woman ordinations.
+The church performs ordinations of women.
 The Apostles Creed, the Nicene Creed, Heidelberg Catechism and Westminster Confession are the officially recognised standards.

 The Presbyterian Church of Colombia prohibits same sex/gender marriage.
 Its constitution defines marriage as a union between a man and a woman.